 Many homeowners don’t think about their home’s heating system until it stops working—but by taking proactive steps, you can keep your central heating system running efficiently, extend its overall lifespan, and avoid costly repairs.

-In this guide, we’ll walk you through a step-by-step central heating maintenance checklist, covering everything from boiler maintenance to thermostat calibration and explaining when to call a professional HVAC technician.
+In this guide, we’ll walk you through a step-by-step central heating maintenance checklist focused on furnaces and heat pumps, from essential tune-up tasks to thermostat calibration—plus when to call a professional HVAC technician.

 Understanding Your Central Heating System